pratikshamkothawade/GoogleUI-Clone/README.md

 # GoogleUI-Clone
-A Cloned Application of Google Homepage that looks just like the Google Search Window – HTML, CSS.
+A Cloned Application of Google Homepage.
 ## Features:
  - It looks similar to the User Interface on the Google Home Page.
+ - Programming Languages used are HTML and CSS.